 10. OPTION EXERCISED: Notwithstanding anything contained in the Option to Purchase Agreement (including without limitation, Section 8 thereof) and all schedules thereto, the Optionee may not exercise its Option until the Option to Purchase Agreement becomes unconditional (that is, both the Environmental Condition and the Congregational Approval Condition are satisfied or, in the alternative, waived, as the case may be).

-11. REGISTRATION ON TITLE: Upon the fulfillment of the Congregation Approval condition, the parties agree that a Notice of this Option to Purchase Agreement may be registered on title to the subject property by the Optionee at the Optionee's sole expense in a form to be prepared by the Optionee's solicitor and reviewed and approved by the Optionor's solicitor and signed off for release for registration purposes by the Optionor's solicitor.
+11. REGISTRATION ON TITLE: Upon the fulfillment of the Congregation Approval condition, the parties agree that a Notice of this Option to Purchase Agreement shall be registered on title to the subject property by the Optionee at the Optionee's sole expense in a form to be prepared by the Optionee's solicitor and reviewed and approved by the Optionor's solicitor and signed off for release for registration purposes by the Optionor's solicitor.
 Concurrently with the registration of the Notice, the Optionee shall execute such documentation as the Optionor’s solicitor requires so as to permit the Optionor to attend to the discharge/vacating/removal from title of the said Notice should the Optionee fail to exercise its option and/or close the within transaction on the Completion Date.
-The Optionee shall pay the Optionor’s reasonable legal costs for such review and preparation, on demand.
+The Optionee shall pay the Optionor’s reasonable legal costs for such review and preparation up to a maximum capped amount of Five Hundred Dollars plus harmonized sales tax ($500.00+HST).

 12. IRREVOCABLE OPTION TO PURCHASE/NO COMPETING OFFERS: This agreement constitutes an irrevocable option to purchase that may be exercised by the Optionee until February 15, 2019.
 The Optionor shall not accept or consider any competing offers of Agreement of Purchase and Sale or options to purchase for the subject Property during the period that this accepted Option to Purchase may be exercised by the Optionee (e.g. until after February 15, 2019).